alzwded/JakVM/IS.md

 * JOR: jump if C flag is set
 * JNR, JGR, JUR: negated versions
 * MOV: move data from one register to another
-* LOD: load data from address taken from LSB register to MSB register
+* LOD: load data from address taken from LSB register to MSB register, high byte
-* STO: store data from LSB register to address taken from MSB register
+* STO: store data from LSB register to address taken from MSB register, high byte

 0x80 - 0x87 Range, 2 bytes: Arithmetic Instructions